 Guatemala’s trade unions, like most popular organizations, have long been systematically persecuted and the proportion of trade unionists is around two percent.
 The most common crimes are mass dismissals, refusal to negotiate, murder of union leaders, beatings and extortion.
 Two central organizations are members of the ITUC World Trade Union Confederation: Confederación de Unidad Sindical de Guatemala (CUSG) and Unión Sindical de Trabajadores de Guatemala (UNSITRAGUA).

 To form a trade union, at least 30 people are required and there may only be one organization per company or institution.
 Public employees may form trade unions, but civil servants may not negotiate collective agreements.
-Check Bridgat for other countries in Central America.

 Employees of state-owned companies must notify six months in advance and obtain government approval before they can strike.
 Civil servants are not allowed to strike.
 The escalating violence also affects trade unionists and leaders of farm workers, and the trade union organization is systematically opposed.